-Disney World has already been allowed to operate at a capacity higher than 35% and eliminate other pandemic-era restrictions from the theme parks, but as a private company, has chosen to not do so.
+Disney World has already been allowed to operate at a capacity higher than 35% and eliminate other pandemic-era restrictions from the theme parks.
+However, as a private company, it has chosen not to do so.
 This new update from the State of Florida allows companies to no longer require social distancing and face masks, and many have been waiting to see if Disney would be changing their rules and regulations.

-Now, when logging into the My Disney Experience app, Guests may see a notification with a response.
-Here at Inside the Magic, we have seen a couple of different variations of the message in terms of look, which we will share with you below.
+When logging into the My Disney Experience app, Guests may see a notification with a response.
+Here at Inside the Magic, we have seen several variations of the message regarding look, which we will share with you below.